whpac/abusefilter-analyzer/README.md

+NOTE: This repository is being developed at [Wikimedia GitLab](https://gitlab.wikimedia.org/msz2001/abusefilter-analyzer).
+If you're seeing this on GitHub and would like to create a new issue, please navigate to GitLab.

 # MediaWiki AbuseFilter library for client-side use

 This library is basically a reimplementation of MediaWiki [AbuseFilter engine](https://www.mediawiki.org/wiki/Extension:AbuseFilter) for JavaScript, so that rules can be run and debugged directly in the browser.